abhi0395/mycv/README.md

 ## Research Interests

-My research focuses on understanding the physical properties and kinematics of the circumgalactic medium (CGM) using quasar absorption lines.
+My research focuses on understanding the physical properties and kinematics of gas in the circumgalactic medium (CGM) and intergalactic medium (IGM) using quasar absorption lines.
 I am particularly interested in the interaction between gas flows and galaxy evolution across cosmic time.
 I also develop and apply innovative methods for analyzing large astronomical datasets, with a strong commitment to fostering diversity and inclusion within the scientific community.

 ## Positions